-The University of Michigan is committed to preventing sexual misconduct and offering support to those who have been harmed.
-The Sexual Misconduct Reporting & Resources website provides tools and resources to help understand what constitutes sexual misconduct, the types of awareness and response training that are available, and details on the reporting process if you've experienced sexual misconduct.
+The University of Michigan is committed to preventing sexual and gender-based misconduct and offering support to those who have been harmed.
+The Sexual & Gender-Based Misconduct Reporting & Resources website provides tools and resources to help understand what constitutes sexual and/or gender-based misconduct, the types of awareness and response training that are available, and details on the reporting process if you've experienced sexual and/or gender-based misconduct.

 The Spectrum Center is committed to enriching the campus experience and developing students as individuals and members of communities using sexual orientation and gender identity and expression as our framework.
 Our work is accomplished through a student-centered intersectional lens.

 Students may experience an emergency situation or one-time, unusual, unforeseen expense while in school.
 The University offers several types of assistance for students in such special circumstances.

 NOTE: Emergency funding may impact previously awarded aid, so it is important to coordinate with the Office of Financial Aid.
 Students are also encouraged to contact the student affairs office in their respective school or college.

 Situations that warrant funding may include:

 Medical, dental or mental health emergencies for the student